 1. Yoga can be a great form of physical exercise

-Practicing Yoga has taught me that it’s not “easy” exercise with a bunch of light stretching – it builds muscle, lowers cortisol levels, and you can see and feel yourself getting stronger with more control and body awareness.
+Practicing Yoga has taught me that it’s not “easy” exercise with a bunch of light stretching – it builds muscle, lowers cortisol levels, and you can see and feel yourself getting stronger with more control and body/mental awareness.
 It’s also helped me to become a better runner/swimmer and helped immensely with recovery.
-More often than not, people (including myself) turn to Yoga for its physical benefits…but discover more along the way.
+More often than not, people (including myself) turn to Yoga at the beginning for its physical benefits…but discover more along the way.

 The next time someone tells you that Yoga is nothing more than gentle stretching, agree with them.
 But encourage them to give it a go – who knows?
 They might find that it’s true that Yoga can be a great form of exercise, but slowly also reap the additional rewards beyond the physical.